csantanapr/knative-colima/README.md

 Can be used as an alternative to Docker Desktop.
 Check out my git repo of [docker-desktop-alternatives](https://github.com/csantanapr/docker-desktop-alternatives) for other tools.

 Currently in knative `kn quickstart` plugin version 1.2 you need to use 3 CPUs. colima creates the default vm with 2 CPUs.
+Knative having Pod resources request higher than 2CPUs, doesn't allow some Pods to run.

 See the knative quickstart issue [104](https://github.com/knative-sandbox/kn-plugin-quickstart/issues/104) for more details and latest status.

 ```
 colima delete
 colima start --cpu 3
 ```
-Knative having Pod resources request higher than 2CPUs, doesn't allow some Pods to run.
+For more options for the VM see `colima start --help`

 Lets set some defaults config values for the `knative` minikube vm to be created using the `docker` driver to leverage colima instead of hyperkit
 ```